harvard-edge/MAVBench/docs/read_me/building.md

 host_root_setup.cmd
 ```
    **For the reckless with no life** (most likely you won't fall within this group):
    By building from scratch the user can try out their own environment maps.
-Inorder to do so, folow the instruction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
-Note that you will need Visual Studio 2017 (make sure to install VC++ and Windows SDK 8.x).
-Replace the **Build AirSim** section with the following instructions:
    2. Start x64 Native Tools Command Prompt for VS 2017.
-   3. Clone AirSim and build it.
-Download our games.
+   3. Clone AirSim and build it as the following:
    ```bash
    mkdir MAVBench_base;
    cd MAVBench_base/build_scripts;
    host_setup_env_var.cmd;
    host_root_setup_from_src.cmd;
    ```
    At this point, you should have a ready to use plugin in MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project.
-Follow along with the AirSim instructions provided by Microsoft   https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
+Follow along with the AirSim instructions provided by Microsoft   https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md) to do so.

 ### Build Notes :
 for internal developers: